Modern businesses survive or die by their ability to adapt to changing environments and embrace new ways of working.

 Forward thinking businesses are always looking to streamline procedures as well as creating the right environments to stimulate creative thinking, encourage collaboration and of course attracting and retaining staff in an increasing competitive landscape for talent.

-Agile working is a concept growing in importance and popularity.
+Being able to adapt to changes in the legal sector relies significantly on incorporating agile working practices.
 Major legal firms such as DAC Beachcroft, Dentons and Shoosmiths are passionate advocates.

-Shoosmiths is designing its state-of-the art new Manchester office with agile working at its very core.
-Lawyers will not have their own desks, but will work flexibly in “neighbourhoods”.
+Shoosmiths designed its state-of-the art Manchester office with agile working at its very core.
+Lawyers do not have their own desks, but work flexibly in “neighbourhoods”.

-In an interview this year with the Manchester Evening News, office managing partner Vaqas Farooq explained the ethos behind agile, stating;” We’ll create areas for desks, but no one will get a desk.
-Each practice group will have their own neighbourhood where their PAs will be located, but beyond that we have given up a third of floor space to a collaboration zone, so there’s lots of different types of working environments in which to work.
+In an interview with the Manchester Evening News, the office managing partner at the time, Vaqas Farooq, explained the ethos behind agile, stating;” No one has a desk.
+Each practice group has their own neighbourhood where their PAs are located, but beyond that there are collaboration zones, with lots of different types of working environments in which to work.

-“We want lawyers to come in and actually collaborate with their colleagues rather than sitting at their desk and emailing when a colleague is sat just 10ft away.”
+“We want lawyers to collaborate with their colleagues rather than sitting at their desk and emailing when a colleague is sat just 10ft away.”

 Investment in IT and embracing new technology is a integral to agile working.
 Martin Arnold of Wedlake Bell told the Law Society Gazette: “‘The use of technology and the flexible working practices that it enables are vital.
 Agile working is something that is not only possible but essential for a full service law firm that is seeking to achieve the highest level of service integration.’

-As firms embrace new ways of working to increase client service, collaboration and efficiency, it makes sense for management teams to look at all areas of operation.
+As firms change the way the work to increase client service, collaboration and efficiency, it makes sense for management teams to look at all areas of operation.